A. V. Gokuldas

-A.V.Gokuldas is a production designer (Art Director) in the Indian film industry.
+A.V.
+Gokuldas is a production designer (Art Director) in the Indian film industry.
 He has won the Kerala State Film Award for Best Production Design four times.
-His work in Kammatipaadam won him international recognition.
-Over the years, he has emerged to become the celebrated art director in the state.

 Early life and education

 Gokuldas was born in Kerala and completed his schooling at Ambalapuram school and Aryampadam Sarvodaya higher secondary school.
 He graduated from the College of Fine Arts, Thrissur.

 Career

-After finishing his fine arts diploma from the government College of Fine Arts, Thrissur, instead of pursuing his career as an art director, he started assisting famous art directors Sabu Cyril and Sunil Babu for a few more years to gain expertise in his art direction career.
+After finishing his fine arts diploma from the Government College of Fine Arts, Thrissur, instead of pursuing a career as an art director, he started assisting famous art directors Sabu Cyril and Sunil Babu for a few more years to gain expertise in his art direction career.
 After assisting with Sabu, he got a chance to do the art direction for the movie "Sayahnam", directed by R. Sarath, which fetched him his first Kerala State award for Best Art Direction in 2000.